20 Dog Breeds That Don't Shed (Much)

 He helped us put together a list of both common and not-so-common AKC-registered breeds, including small dogs that don’t shed much.

 She’s elegant and dignified, with a single layer of long flowing hair that requires much bathing and grooming, which helps reduce her shedding.
-The Afghan is a loving and loyal pet who fits in well with most families.
+The Afghan hound is a loving and loyal pet who fits in well with most families.

 American Hairless Terrier